prasadkjose/OrganizeIt/README.md

 - Simple, easy-to-use command-line interface.
 - Supports recursive file handling for organizing files in nested directories.
 - Supports regex-based exclusion of files and directories, ensuring that system or other location-sensitive files remain unaffected.
+- AI integration with OpenAI and Gpt4All(in future updates) to organize your files so you don't have to worry about configs or file formats.

 ## Table of Contents